danforthcenter/plantcv/docs/print_results.md

 * `report_size_marker_area`
 * `watershed`

-Users can also add measurements to the `Outputs` class with the `pcv.outputs.add_measurement` method.
+Users can also add measurements to the `Outputs` class with the `pcv.outputs.add_observation` method.

 The `print_results` function will take the measurements stored when running any (or all) of these functions, format, and